eshaben/xcm-sdk-mkdocs/docs/example-usage.md

 console.log(`${swapData.source.chain.name} tx hash: ${hash}`);
 ```

-The `swap` function returns the transfer data with the original source chain and destination chain swapped.
+The `swap` function returns the transfer data with the original source chain and destination chains swapped.
 Using the previous example of sending DOT from Polkadot to Moonbeam, the swap transfer data would send DOT from Moonbeam to Polkadot.

 ??? code "Example response"